UCSD-SUMS/sums-vue/src/officers.md

 </template>
 <template v-slot:extra>

-> I joined SUMS to meet other students who share the same interests in math as I do.
+> I joined SUMS because I wanted to meet more math majors and learn more about what career fields I could go into with a math degree.
-> As an officer, I hope to get more people involved and interested in math.
+> I really love being around other students that enjoy math as much as I do.

-Favorite Fields of Math: *Real Analysis* <br />
+Favorite Fields of Math: *Calculus* <br />
-Favorite Math Classes: *Math 140A* <br />
+Favorite Math Classes: *MATH 20C, MATH 109* <br />
-Hobbies: *Playing music, Crocheting, Baking*
+Hobbies: *Soccer, Running, Crafts, Painting*

 </template>
 </Officer>